-- Pick-up process begins at 3:30 PM on Monday, Tuesday, Thursday and Friday. - Wednesday pick-up process begins at 2:30 PM for students not staying for advisory. - Your student will be sent to after care at the end of our dismissal time. - The line will form behind the school and students will be called out to their car. - Adults will be stationed on the sidewalk to ensure safety.
+- Pick-up process begins at 3:00 PM on Monday, Tuesday, Thursday and Friday. - Wednesday pick-up process begins at 2:00 PM for students not staying for advisory. - Your student will be sent to after care at the end of our dismissal time - The line will form under the portico and students will be called out to their car - Adults will be stationed on the sidewalk to ensure safety. - Please pull to a parking place once your child is loaded if they need help buckling their seat belt